TyGosley/text-tron/README.md

 ## Installation

-* Open Heroku deployed application : (TODO: add link here)
+* Open Heroku deployed application : https://peaceful-citadel-63619.herokuapp.com/

 * Go to the link and hit the "install" button to install the app locally.

 For repo clone or download: